-Belfast Youth Forum, along with the Northern Ireland Youth Forum and the NICCY Youth Panel, have produced a mental health advocacy toolkit for young people.
+Belfast Youth Forum, now known as Belfast City Youth Council, along with the Northern Ireland Youth Forum and the NICCY Youth Panel, have produced a mental health advocacy toolkit for young people.

 The Heads Up! toolkit is designed to help young people organise a mental health campaign project in their community and support them to campaign on local mental health issues.

 - have their voice heard on mental health support and services,